Physics and Astronomy

 SCSU Science and Engineering Scholarships

-Scholarships financially support your education, help you avoid student loan debt, and look good on a resume.
+Scholarships financially support your education, help you avoid student loan debt, and look great on a resume.
 Search Huskies Scholarships to find additional scholarships.
 For example, check out:

 External Scholarships

 • Barry Goldwater Scholarship: Eligibility information here (Barry Goldwater Eligibility Criteria).
-You would typically apply as a sophomore or junior.
-This opportunity covers 1-2 years (junior/senior) of school.
-It is a nationally competitive scholarship for exceptional students intending to pursue a career in STEM research.
-The application process is somewhat complicated; the application due date is the last Friday in January each year, but to have a chance you should begin preparations in the fall.
+Typically, sophomores or juniors apply for this nationally competitive scholarship for exceptional students intending to pursue a career in STEM research.
+The application process is somewhat complicated, and the deadline is the last Friday in January each year.
+Begin preparations in the fall.
 Applicants must be U.S. citizens.
-If interested, please contact Dr. Sinko (the St. Cloud State campus representative).
+If interested, please contact Dr. Sinko (St. Cloud State campus representative).

 • NSF-Noyce STEM Teacher Scholarship: NSF-Noyce Informational Flyer and NSF-Noyce Interest Form.
-This opportunity pays full room/board/tuition/fees + $1,500 per semester with leadership involvement in the St. Cloud State LA program for your last four semesters at St. Cloud State to earn a Physics Education major, then following graduation at St. Cloud State you commit to teach at a high-need K-12 school district for four years.
+This scholarship covers full room/board/tuition/fees + $1,500 per semester, with leadership involvement in the St. Cloud State LA program for your last four semesters.
+After graduation, you commit to teaching at a high-need K-12 school district for four years.
 Follow the instructions in the flyer and form to apply.

 Student Research

-Student research is increasingly essential in graduate school applications.
-Research experience also trains skills, teamwork, planning, and creative adaptability needed for industrial occupations.
+Student research is increasingly essential in graduate school applications and trains valuable skills such as teamwork, planning, and creative adaptability needed for industrial occupations.

 External Opportunities